Re:

 Data informed governance

-How could cities use open data collected through this system to imagine new public services?
+How could cities use open data collected through this system to imagine new public services and methods of urban planning and governance?

 Re-Permissioning the city Re:Permissioning the city Re:Permissioning the city